Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 A replica shard won't be assigned to the same node as its primary shard.
 A single node cluster with replica shards always initializes with yellow cluster status.
 Single node clusters are initialized this way because there are no other available nodes that OpenSearch Service can assign a replica.

 There is also a default limit of "1,000" for the cluster.max_shards_per_node setting for OpenSearch Service versions 7.x and later.
 It's a best practice to keep the cluster.max_shards_per_node setting to the default value of "1000".
-If you set shard allocation filters to control how OpenSearch Service allocates shards, the shard can become unassigned from not having enough filtered nodes.
+If you set shard allocation filters to control how OpenSearch Service allocates shards, the shard can become unassigned because it doesn't have enough filtered nodes.
 To prevent this node shortage, increase your node count.
 Make sure the number of replicas for every primary shard is less than the number of data nodes.
 You can also reduce the number of replica shards.
 For more information, see Sizing OpenSearch Service domains and Demystifying OpenSearch Service shard allocation.

 Low disk space or disk skew